betaflight/betaflight/docs/Board - Naze32.md

 # Recovery

+## Board
-Short the two pads labelled 'Boot' *taking extra care not to touch the 5V pad* In Cleanflight configurator put a check in the "No reboot sequence" and plug in the board and flash.
+Short the two pads labelled 'Boot' *taking extra care not to touch the 5V pad* Apply power to the board
+Remove the short on the board

+## Cleanflight configurator
+Select the correct hardware and the desired release of the Clearflight firmware Put a check in the "No reboot sequence"
+Flash

 /-------------------\
 |O                 O|
 | []5V              |